As generative and emerging AI systems become embedded within professional infrastructure, the question is no longer whether to adopt them.

 - How risk is distributed

-- How public value is created
+- How institutional responsibility is exercised

 It is defined by the ability to: